sil-ai/wash-your-hands/README.md

-# Create hand washing posters in local languages
+# Create hand washing posters in low resource languages

 Recently, [SIL International](https://www.sil.org/) launched an effort to [translate the phrase "wash your hands" into hundreds of languages](https://www.ethnologue.com/guides/health).
 Millions of people who speak lesser-known languages don't have a single resource on COVID-19 yet.
 The information gap is enormous – and lives are at stake.